ietf-wg-cellar/ebml-specification/specification.markdown

 The EBML Element ID is encoded as a variable size integer with, by default, widths up to 4.
-Another maximum width value can be set by setting another value to EBMLMaxIDLength in the EBML header.
+Another maximum width value can be set by assigning that value to EBMLMaxIDLength in the EBML header.
 Element IDs are always encoded in their shortest form, e.g. 1 is always encoded as 0x81 and never as 0x4001.
 This limits the number of IDs in every class with the number of IDs in the previous classes.
 Furthermore, values with all data bits set to 1 and all data bits set to 0 are reserved, hence the effective number of IDs are as follows for different widths.
 Note that the shortest encoding form for 127 is 0x407f since 0x7f is reserved.

 Width | Class ID | Number of Element IDs
 ------|----------|------------------------